 Although Paris is divided into 20 arrondissements, those are further divided into quartiers.

 Here's a brief overview of some of the most well-known quartiers to Parisians and travelers alike, before diving into my recommendations and guides for all neighborhoods!

 Le Marais - LGBTQ+ Friendly (3rd & 4th Arrondissement)

 Le Marais is well known for being home to the gay district in Paris and for its shopping.
 I feel it's trendy and hip, and you'll find several bumping bars and clubs to get your party on at night.

 Le Marais is also home to Place des Vosges, and the Musée Picasso.
 I say this is a must-visit, especially for first-timers in Paris.

-Home to Sacre Coeur, this is the neighborhood that reflects the ambiance so many envision when they think of Paris.
+Home to Sacre Coeur, this is the neighborhood that reflects the ambiance so many envision when I think of Paris.
 With its steep hills, cobblestone streets, and picturesque views, you'll find a romantic vibe that screams Paris.

 Montmarte is the perfect quartier to be slightly away from the action while in the 18th arrondissement, but still have the picturesque sights.

 Located on the Left bank of the Seine (in the 5th arrondissement), this centrally located neighborhood is home to Shakespeare & Co and Sorbonne University.
 As such, this is an excellent quartier for students and young travelers.

 It's also one of the most central quartiers!

 I'll admit it, sometimes I'm looking for luxury, and that drives me right to the sixth arrondissement.
 It's one of the more expensive neighborhoods in Paris to stay in, but its luxury boutiques and five-star hotels explain it.
 Here you'll find Café Flor (famous for more than just being in Emily in Paris I'm told), along with the Jardin Luxembourg.

 On the border between the 9th and the 18th arrondissement, you'll find the quartier that houses the Moulin Rouge.

-This is the nightlife neighborhood, also dubbed the Red Light District of Paris (something to keep in mind if you like doing evening strolls).
+This is the nightlife neighborhood, also dubbed the Red Light District of Paris.
+I recommend you keep thatin mind if you like doing evening strolls.